ProtectYourMetadata/ProtectYourMetadata.github.io/_posts/2015-10-01-main-content.md

 This report shows that [9 out 10 Caught in NSA Dragnet Are 'Ordinary People'](http://www.commondreams.org/news/2014/07/06/report-9-out-10-caught-nsa-dragnet-are-ordinary-people), meaning that you don't need to be doing anything bad to be accidentally caught up in surveillance.

+[Crikey](http://www.crikey.com.au) wrote an article on how [Data retention will hurt YOU, not criminals](http://www.crikey.com.au/2015/02/06/data-retention-will-hurt-you-not-criminals-heres-how/)

 ## Ways to protect yourself